-Application Requirements & Timeline
+Application Requirements & Timelines

 Register with the Credential Assembly Services (CAS).
 The CAS will compile all LSAT scores, transcripts, and letters of recommendation and send them to ONU Law as a complete report.